-1. Before you begin, do an intermittent fast.
+1. Start with an intermittent fast.

-2. Start your morning with water.
+2. Begin your morning with water.

 3. Have a sugar-free breakfast.